vijay-varadarajan/Docking-pipeline/README.md

 ## Introduction

-This project automates the process of docking ligands to proteins using various docking methods and scoring techniques.
+This project automates the process of docking ligands to proteins using various docking methods and scoring techniques provided by GNINA.
 It reads input data from a CSV file, converts necessary files, performs docking, and filters the results based on specified criteria.

 ## Usage